RETREAT FAQ

 What will the Weather be like?

-Lake Atitlan’s weath is often referred to as “Eternal Spring”, with high mountain air.
+Lake Atitlan’s weather is often referred to as “Eternal Spring”, with high mountain air.
 You can expect cooler mornings and evenings (50-60 degrees) and warm, mild temperature days (70s).
-We are coming at the tail end of the “rainy” season but typically described as the “green season”.
+We are coming during the “green season”.
 Plants are lush green and flowers are in bloom.
-Mornings are typically sunny and clear, with late afternoon showers.
+Mornings are typically sunny and clear, with afternoon showers.
 Just in time for cozy reading, or sauna.

 __________________